USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch05_running_a_simulation.md

 In this image it can be seen that there are six main sub folders within the CMAQ repository.
 The first folder, CCTM, houses all the source codes (i.e. Fortran/C programs) and scripts that drive the CMAQ Chemistry Transport Model (CCTM).

-The second folder, DOCS, contains all relevant documentation pertaining to the CMAQ program suite including the User Manual, and Known issues associated with the current release and a Developers Guide for a general description of CMAQ's open-source collaboration workflow and step-by-step instructions for how to make code contributions through GitHub.
+The second folder, DOCS, contains the CMAQ User's Guide and a Developers Guide for a general description of CMAQ's open-source collaboration workflow and step-by-step instructions for how to make code contributions through GitHub.

 The third folder in the repository is the POST folder which contains several very useful tools for post-processing of the input/output data files.
 Each tool within the folder comes wth the source code, scripts and a README used to run the tool.
 A technical description of the tools within this folder can be found in [Chapter 8](CMAQ_UG_ch08_analysis_tools.md).